 With the height and span of wind turbines ever increasing, so have the concerns about visual impacts such as impairment of views and shadow flicker.
+While not as tall, concerns about the visual impact of new, large scale transmission towers are also prevalent.

 These impacts are commonly assessed during the planning process.
-However, due to the heightened concerns held by neighbours on these impacts, it is an area that may require special attention and focus by the developer to ensure that quality assessments are undertaken and there is a high degree of consultation and communication with affected land owners.
+However, due to the heightened concerns held by neighbours on these impacts, it is an area that may require special attention and focus by the developer to ensure that quality predictive assessments are undertaken and there is a high degree of consultation and communication with affected landholders and neighbours.

 Screening of the visual impacts caused by the wind or solar farm by planting trees is commonly proposed by developers to reduce neighbour impacts and may also be a mandatory requirement of the permit.
-An often cited issue is the predicted length of time for a newly planted tree to grow to provide sufficient screening, bringing into question the effectiveness of such mitigation.
+An often-cited issue is the predicted length of time for a newly planted tree to grow to provide sufficient screening, bringing into question the effectiveness of such mitigation.

+Other mitigations, such as permanent screening, pergolas, blinds etc. may also be appropriate to consider.
 It should be noted that Appendix 2 of the New South Wales Government's Wind Energy: Visual Assessment Bulletin (NSW Department of Planning, 2016) outlines a range of potential mitigation measures that may be applied.

-Further, the process of conducting visual screening assessments and designing and implementing the program and solutions can be a significant task and results of the program may not meet perceived expectations.
+Further, the process of conducting visual screening assessments and designing and implementing the program and solutions can be a significant task and the results of the program may not meet perceived expectations.

 An alternative approach is to provide the neighbour with the option of taking a cash payment in lieu of the screening program, thereby empowering the neighbour to decide how best to apply the funds to address the situation.
-This approach can also alleviate potential difficulties within a community, for instance if some residents have already, proactively, planted trees of their own accord and may now not be eligible or require screening assistance.
+This approach can also alleviate potential difficulties within a community, for instance if some residents have already, proactively, planted trees of their own accord, they may not require screening assistance and be ineligible for the program.